sheaves/sheaves.github.io/me.md

 In Fall 2022 and 2023, I also taught the [Foundations of Business Analytics](https://nusmods.com/modules/DBA5106/foundation-in-business-analytics){:target="_blank"} core course for Masters of Science in Business Analytics (MSBA) students as an Adjunct Assistant Professor at the [NUS Business School](https://bschool.nus.edu.sg/){:target="_blank"}.

 I left IHPC at the end of 2024 to spend more time on AI/NLP/LLM research.
+I am currently **open to work** and am seeking research scientist positions in interpretability, alignment and theory of language models.

+### Recent papers
 Since the start of 2025, I have written the following short papers:

 - Paying attention to facts: quantifying the knowledge capacity of attention layers
   \[[arXiv:2502.05076](https://arxiv.org/abs/2502.05076){:target="_blank"}\]